-During every academic year, each school building that houses school children shall conduct, at a minimum, each of the following in accordance with the School Safety Drill Act, 105 ILCS 128/:
+During every academic year, each school building that houses school children shall conduct, at a minimum, each of the following in accordance with the School Safety Drill Act (105 ILCS 128/):

-- Three school evacuation drills

-- One bus evacuation drill
+- Three school evacuation drills - One bus evacuation drill

-- One law enforcement drill

-- One active shooter drill - One severe weather and shelter-in-place drill
+- One law enforcement drill to address a school shooting incident and evaluate preparedness - One severe weather and shelter-in-place drill

-The Board or its designee will annually review each school building's safety and security plans, protocols, and procedures, as well as each building's compliance with the school safety drill plan.
+The Board or its designee will annually review each school building's emergency operations and crisis response plan(s), protocols, and procedures, as well as each building's compliance with the school safety drill plan.
+This annual review shall be in accordance with the School Safety Drill Act (105 ILCS 128/) and the Joint Rules of the Office of the State Fire Marshal and the Illinois State Board of Education (ISBE).
+BOE Policy 4:170